yungbeto/portfolio/src/pages/articles/2018-04-14---Propel ML/index.md

 ![My initial redesign](./beta.png)
 ######My initial design proposal for Propel.
 It's still live [here](http://prop.beto.town).

-I took a weekend and whipped together a [surprise unsolicited redesign](http://prop.beto.town) because everybody loves it when you imply that their website sucks.
-The bait was bitten and since then I’ve been the de facto design lead for the open source project.
+I took a weekend and whipped together a [surprise unsolicited redesign](http://prop.beto.town) because everyone loves an unsolicited redesign of thier work, what could go wrong?
+Luckily Ryan was into it and brought me on to be in charge of the front end.

 ![PropelML](./notebookEntry.png)
 ######The Notebook - a code sandbox tool that lets you run machine learning scripts in the browser, something hitherto impossible before Propel.